LauraKirby/aspera-ibm-analytics-api/authentication.md

 1. To declare the Authentication module, add this code to the bottom of `./authentication.rb`:
     ```ruby
     module Authentication
-    # in the next few steps, we will be adding methods here.
+      # helper methods

+      # generate JWT

+      # log in user

     end
     ```

-1. To include helper methods, for printing and encoding data, add this code inside of the `Authentication` module within `./authentication.rb`:
+1. To include helper methods, for printing and encoding data, add this code just below `# helper methods`, which is in the `Authentication` module, within `./authentication.rb`:

     ```ruby
     # helper methods